tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 I've tried dating a few times since all of this happened.
 For some reason it just isn't the same.

 I guess I'm not used to dating girls who talk so much.
 And even though some of them are very beautiful they just don't compare to Cindy...

 I still have a photo of when we were together.
 I found a number for a local doll maker.
 I think I'm going to get him to go through with it... he said it was strange but he should be capable.

-A life sized porcelain doll of Cindy... it will never replace her... but we should get along fine...
+It will never replace her... the life sized doll of Cindy... but I think we will get along fine...

 *I do most of the talking anyways.*